 The ACD has a broad head with prominent cheekbones and strong jaws.
 With a head in balance with its body, the Heeler is like the Rottie in that it should convey strength.

 An Australian Cattle dog has medium-sized oval eyes that are not deep-seated like the Rottweiler’s.
 The ears are also strong and of various sizes.
-Medium to small ears are preferable to large, and they should be wide-spaced, orient out towards the side, and end in points.
+Medium to small ears are preferable to large, and they should be wide-spaced, oriented out towards the side, and end in points.

-A Blue Heeler’s body is compact and similar to the Rottweiler’s, should have a height to length ratio of 9:10.
+A Blue Heeler’s body is compact and similar to the Rottweiler’s, and should have a height to length ratio of 9:10.
 The shoulders are long, sloping, and strong, and the neck and limbs are sturdy.

 This breed should have a loose, free, tireless gait with the ability for sudden bursts of speed and lateral or spinning movements.
 The brushtail is set low but carried high during work or excitement.